Estimated reading time: 3 minutes

 Understand the Architectural Features of Pashupatinath Temple

 The Pashupatinath temple is architecturally complex, featuring a four-tiered pagoda roof, intricate carvings and large courtyards.
-The lowest level of the pagoda is referred to as the Garbha Griha or the womb chamber.
+The pagoda’s lowest level is called the Garbha Griha or the womb chamber.

 It rests on a rectangular-shaped base known as ‘Jagamohan’.
 It includes several sculpture galleries and multiple doors, followed by two additional tiers with slightly smaller footprints.
 On each tier are 857 miniature idols of various gods and goddesses, which can be seen from any angle.